actuallylnd/lnd-scoreboard/README.md

 # lnd-scoreboard
-A simple script for scoreboard with some futures like
+A simple script for scoreboard

 # Features
 - Driver have other ID color